 Many equipment loan providers say that their repayment term lengths will typically be the projected life span of the equipment in question.
 Because this is a pretty subjective measurement of time, t’s crucial to verify the actual length of your loan repayment terms before you sign your equipment loan agreement.
 Generally speaking, the longer your repayment term, the better—a lengthier repayment period will mean lower payment amounts.

 However, if you’re hoping to pay as little interest as possible, then a shorter repayment term might be a better fit for you, even if it means that your scheduled payments might be more frequent and/or in higher amounts.

-Contingent to your repayment term will be your payment schedule, which will be yet another crucial feature to verify in your equipment loan agreement.
+Your payment schedule will be contingent on your repayment term, another crucial feature to verify in your equipment loan agreement.
 You payment schedule will determine how frequently you’ll need to make payments towards your debt, and in what size payments you’ll need to do so.